 In addition, on June 16, 2023, the Company entered into a forward flow whole loan sale agreement with Neuberger.
-Pursuant to this agreement, the Company has agreed to sell up to \$300.0 million of its personal loan originations over the next twelve months.
+Pursuant to this agreement, the Company agreed to sell up to \$300.0 million of its personal loan originations over the subsequent twelve months.
+On April 26, 2024, we amended the agreement to extend the term and revised the commitment amount to sell \$370.9 million of personal loan originations in aggregate through October 2024.
 The Company will continue to service these loans upon transfer of the receivables.
-As part of this agreement, during the three and nine months ended September 30, 2023 the Company transferred loans receivable totaling \$120.0 million and \$145.0 million, respectively.
-See Note 8, Borrowings - Asset-backed borrowings at amortized cost for additional information on the forward flow whole loan sale agreement.
+As part of this agreement, during the three and six months ended June 30, 2024 the Company transferred loans receivable totaling \$70.2 million and \$70.6 million, respectively.
+See Liquidity and Capital Resources section for additional information on the forward flow whole loan sale agreement.

-For the three and nine months ended September 30, 2023, the Company recorded interest expense under these agreements of \$14.5 million and \$29.9 million, respectively, primarily related to the Corporate Financing facility.
+For the three months ended June 30, 2024 and 2023 the Company recorded interest expense under these agreements of \$11.0 million and \$9.0 million, respectively, primarily related to the Corporate Financing agreement and \$7.2 million and \$0.1 million, respectively, related to the secured borrowing agreement.
 The expected cash flows are used to calculate interest expense on the secured borrowing, using the effective interest method.
-The Company also recorded \$6.7 million and \$6.9 million of interest income in the Company's Condensed Consolidated Statements of Operations (Unaudited) for the three and nine months ended September 30, 2023 related to transferred loans.
+Related to transferred loans, the Company also recorded \$14.7 million and \$0.1 million of interest income in the Company's Condensed Consolidated Statements of Operations (Unaudited) for the three months ended June 30, 2024 and 2023, respectively.